Understanding the Error

 Examples |

-Avoid unnecessary code iterations. |
+Avoid compulsive code iterations. |

-Avoid using multiple nested loops when comparing large datasets. |
+Avoid using multiple nested loops in your code when you have a large data set to compare. |

-Ensure faster input and output handling |
+Ensure faster approaches to read input and write the output. |

-In Java, use the BufferReader class instead of Scanner.
-In Python, use stdin.readline() and stdout.write() instead of input and print. |
+In Java, when working with multiple threads, use the BufferReader class instead of Scanner.
+In Python, use the stdin.readline() and stdout.write() instead of input and print. |

-Pass input values in the expected format |
+Ensure that the input values are passed in the expected format. |

-Include timestamps |
+Include timestamps in your code. |